-A couple months ago, I was chatting with Jonathan and Brad of ChooseFI just before we started recording a podcast.
+I was chatting with friends Jonathan and Brad of ChooseFI just before we started recording a podcast on what was, at the time, an endeavor they had started just a few months earlier.
 They asked if I had been listening to their shows, and I really, really wanted to answer in the affirmative, but the truth was I hadn’t listened to a single episode.

-I have since rectified that situation, first listening to my own interview, and subsequently listening to most of the material they’ve put out so far.
-I haven’t been much of a podcast guy in the past, but with the amount of driving I do back and forth to spend time with my family at our cabin over the summer, I have all the car time I can stand.
+I later rectified that situation, first listening to my own interview, and subsequently listening to dozens of additional episodes.
+I haven’t been much of a podcast guy in the past, but with the amount of driving back and forth I was doing to spend time with my family at our cabin over the summer, I had plenty of listening time.
 I’ve also learned to enjoy a podcast while running and mowing the lawn, and I have to admit, I’ve become a a true podcast fan.

 The ChooseFI duo does a great job introducing and dissecting an all-encompassing spectrum of topics related to financial independence.
 I am pretty familiar with most of the life and money matters in the smörgåsbord of goodies they serve up, but they introduced me to an idea I hadn’t much considered before: second generation FIRE.